Luke-Poeppel/treeplotter/README.md

 ### MacOS Installation
 **To plot any tree diagrams, you must follow these instructions!**
 I've only tested this on MacOS (Big Sur).
 If you find this install doesn't work on other platforms, please file an Issue or a Pull Request.
 This package requires some complicated installs.
 Sorry.
 Hopefully it's worth it.
 To avoid the complication of requiring the user to install a number of different resources _individually_, I've created an installation assistant that will run the procedure for you.
-To begin, run the following in the interpreter:
+To begin, run the following in command line:
 ```
->>> from treeplotter import installation_assistant
->>> installation_assistant.run(install=True)
+$ treeplotter install-assist
 ```

 ### Troubleshooting